ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

     $ sudo dnf install ansible-core

-Then, you can install only collections you need using the :ref:`ansible-galaxy<collections_installing>` command.

 Several Ansible collections are also available from the Fedora repositories as standalone packages that users can install alongside ``ansible-core``.
 For example, to install the ``community.general`` collection run